 - (c) A school employee, volunteer, school board member or contracted service provider who reports an incident of bullying, harassment or cyberbullying to the appropriate school official designated by the school district's policy, or to the school building principal, and who makes this report in compliance with the district's policy, shall not be civilly liable for any damages arising from any failure to remedy the reported incident. - (d) A school principal, or other school official designated to receive reports of bullying, harassment and cyberbullying, who receives a report of bullying, harassment or cyberbullying from an employee, student, parent or guardian, and fails to initiate or conduct an investigation, or who reasonably should have known of an incident of bullying, harassment or cyberbullying and fails to take sufficient action to minimize or eliminate the bullying, harassment or cyberbullying, shall be subject to disciplinary action by the school district superintendent or the department of education educator licensure team for possible revocation of their license to be a school administrator in Kansas. - New Sec.
 3. (a) Disciplinary action shall be taken for all offenses in grades kindergarten through 12 in accordance with disciplinary policies adopted by the school district.
 Interventions to teach students appropriate behaviors shall be initiated when disciplinary actions are imposed. - (b) The parents of a student who has been bullied, harassed or cyberbullied shall be notified within 24 hours after the incident has been reported.
 The victim's parents or guardians shall be offered options to protect their child from further bullying, harassment or cyberbullying. - (c) It is the intent of the legislature to encourage schools to use alternatives to expulsion or referral to law enforcement agencies by addressing disruptive behavior through restitution, civil citation, teen court, neighborhood restorative justice or similar programs.
 The use of "zero tolerance policies" to suspend or expel students who bully, harass or cyberbully shall be used only as a last resort.
-Restorative justice disciplinary options to help offending students or school employees develop age-appropriate behavior may include the following: - (1) Correction and conferences with the offending student; - (2) in-school detention; - (3) crisis removal of the offending student from the school building; - 39 (4) individualized instruction related to the offending student's 40 problem behaviors; 41 - (5) in-school suspension; - interim alternate education setting for the offending student; (6) - loss of privileges; (7)
+Restorative justice disciplinary options to help offending students or school employees develop age-appropriate behavior are to be determined by the school principal, school district superintendent or board of education based on the circumstances of each case. - (d) Offending students shall receive counseling in addition to any disciplinary action taken. - (e) Disciplinary actions may be carried over to the next school year if the offense is committed within 20 school days before the last instructional day for students in that school year. - Sec.
+4. K.S.A.
+2012 Supp.
+72-8256 is hereby amended to read as follows: 72-8256. (a) As used in this section: